Report Card: Bob Condotta grades the Seahawks’ 28-21 victory vs. the 49ers in Week 4

 Running back

-Seattle tried to establish starter Chris Carson early.
+It seemed evident Seattle wanted to establish Chris Carson early after the running game lagged last week.

 But it was reserve Alex Collins who was the star, continuing a career revival by sparking the offense once he got some regular playing time in the second quarter.

-Collins accounted for Seattle’s first first down of the game on a 28-yard swing pass that he broke into the open late in the second quarter, then had the clinching TD on a 14-yarder through traffic in the fourth quarter.
-He finished with a team-high 44 yards on 10 carries,
+Collins accounted for Seattle’s first first down of the game on a 28-yard swing pass that he broke into the open late in the second quarter, then had the clinching touchdown on a 14-yarder through traffic in the fourth quarter.
+He finished with a team-high 44 yards on 10 carries.

 Grade: B-plus.